CRAN version

 commit = "304bff91dc31ae28b227a8485bfa4f7bdc86d625"

-This ensures that exact development versions are obtained (Rodrigues & Baumann, 2025).
-For our simulation study, all packages were used with their CRAN versions (see {rix} documentation for more details: https://docs.ropensci.org/rix/articles/installing-r-packages.html).
+)This ensures that exact development versions are obtained (Rodrigues & Baumann, 2025).
+For our simulation study, all packages were used with their CRAN versions.
+Appendix B gives the reasons for adding each package in r_pkgs.

-Configuring the development environment.
+Configuring the Development Environment.

 The project_path parameter indicates where the default.nix file should be written (“.” denotes the current directory), while overwrite controls whether an existing file should be replaced.
 Adding to this, setting print = TRUE, which is another argument, displays the generated specification in the console for immediate verification (Rodrigues & Baumann, 2025).

-Generating the Environment Specification
+overwrite = TRUEStep 3: Generating the Environment Specification

-Step 3: Building and Using the Reproducible Environment
+Step 4: Building and Using the Reproducible Environment

-The expected output should look similar to (Listing 6):
+nix-buildThe expected output should look similar to (Listing 10):

 unpacking 'https://github.com/rstats-on-nix/nixpkgs/archive/2025-08-25.tar.gz'